dotAI

 maxTokensMaximum tokens per response.

 maxRetriesNumber of retry attempts on failure.
+Not supported for Vertex AI streaming chat.

 temperature(chat section only) Controls response randomness (0–2).